A day prior to Parkland, a grandmother foiled grandson's alleged school shooting plans

 O’Connor purchased defused grenades and planned to make them live by filling them with “black powder,” according to the court documents.
 He also wrote about making pressure cooker bombs and detailed where and how he would place them in and around the school.

-The school pulled the suspect from his class once the police told them about his alleged plans.
-An officer was waiting for O’Connor then, ready to arrest him.
+School officials pulled the suspect from his class once the police told them about his alleged plans.
+An officer was waiting for O’Connor, ready to arrest him.

 While in custody, O’Connor was able to pull his hand out of one of his cuffs and made a run for it across the parking lot, the court documents state.
 As he attempted to make his escape, he fell down onto a mulch-covered area near the blacktop.
 That’s when the officer caught up and the suspect “mule kicked” the policeman in the leg.